DongzeHE/scpca-docs/docs/getting_started.md

 metadata(processed_sce)$singler_results
 ```

-Additional information about `SingleR` annotation, including the reference source and version, is also available from the processed `SingleCellExperiment` object's metadata and from the processed `AnnData` object's `uns` slot, as described in the {ref}`experiment metadata table<sce_file_contents:SingleCellExperiment experiment metadata>`.

 #### `CellAssign` annotations

 `CellAssign` annotation uses a reference set of marker genes from the [`PanglaoDB` database](https://panglaodb.se/) [[Oscar Franzén _et al._ (2019)](https://doi.org/10.1093/database/baz046)], as compiled by the Data Lab for a given tissue group.